jrozra200/jakelearnsdatascience_v4/content/posts/2021-02-24-what-is-data-science/index.md

 Data science is a lot of things, but primarily it is problem solving.
 It fits within every business unit and in every industry.
 Many people are doing data science every day, and have been for a long time!

-Please... let me know how I can help!